 MiHIA has been leading complex change since it was established.
 The concept of creating a multi-stakeholder collaborative was a novel one for the region and required building goodwill, gaining trust, articulating the value proposition and establishing a unifying process for all stakeholders.

-Under the leadership of Beth Roszatycki, Chief Executive Officer, MiHIA serves a region in central Michigan comprised of Arenac, Bay, Clare, Gladwin, Gratiot, Huron, Iosco, Isabella, Midland, Ogemaw, Roscommon, Saginaw, Sanilac and Tuscola counties with a population of approximately 800,000 people.
-The service area consists mainly of farmland, with a few moderately-sized cities in Midland, Bay and Saginaw counties.
-The economy is primarily agricultural with the vast majority of its area consisting of the fertile Saginaw Valley.
+Under the leadership of Heidi Tracy, Chief Executive Officer, the Michigan Health Improvement Alliance serves a region in central Michigan comprised of Arenac, Bay, Clare, Gladwin, Gratiot, Huron, Iosco, Isabella, Midland, Ogemaw, Roscommon, Saginaw, Sanilac and Tuscola counties with a population of approximately 800,000 people.
 This region is one of nine medical trading areas defined by the State of Michigan Department of Community Health.

-The Triple Aim framework MiHIA’s compass to optimize health and healthcare.
-Achieving the quadruple aim in healthcare is no easy task.
-It requires high levels of regional coordination and commitment across sectors.
-By implementing initiatives, programs, and technology aimed at improving each domain, the region can expect to see positive impact – improvements in staff engagement, cost efficiencies and higher levels of patient satisfaction.
+Implementation of the THRIVE Portfolio requires high levels of regional coordination and commitment across sectors.
+By activating initiatives, programs, and technology aimed at improving each domain, the region can expect to see positive impact – improvements in health outcomes and economic success.